South Side German Historic District: The State Theater

-The State Street Theater is a former 500-seat movie theater that has been modified to function as a concert venue, reception hall, and bar.
+The State Theater is a former 500-seat movie theater that has been modified to function as a concert venue, reception hall, and bar.
 The ticket booth is still present and the outside has an array of many incandescent lightbulbs, retained features from its theater roots.
 State Room opened as a theater in 1938.

 Woodland Cemetery

 Woodland Cemetery is one of the oldest cemeteries in the state and is listed on the National Register of Historic Places.
 The first graves began the cemetery in 1847.
 It is also placed on the bluffs overlooking the Mississippi River.